Check Us Out

 Weekly Community Time

 Every week we encourage students to take part in our community time.
-Here we come together, in the communal area (or at the church), to share a meal and take part in some spiritual reflection.
+Here we come together, in our large lounge/recreation room, to share a meal and take part in some spiritual reflection.
 This may include worship and music, spiritual discussions, teaching, and prayer.

 To help you settle into life at the apartments and get to know the other residents we run an annual orientation camp which you must attend.
-Held at the beginning of the first semester, this is a great opportunity to bond with other residents and build a sense of community with the students who will share your home.
+Held at the beginning of the first semester, this is a great opportunity to connect with other residents and build a sense of community with the students who you will share the year with.

 In 1962 the Auckland Baptist Tabernacle Church purchased 62 Symonds Street (just up the road from the university) and established the Baptist Youth Hostel.
 The Youth Hostel provided safe Christian-based accommodation for young people who were studying or working in the central city.